 at the University of Melbourne.
 She is an internationally recognised legal academic in the fields of criminal law and mental health law and became an Australian Research Council Federation Fellow in December 2007.
 After working as a solicitor at Coltmans and as an Associate for the then Justice James Gobbo at the Supreme Court of Victoria, Professor McSherry commenced her academic career in the Monash Law School in 1991.
 She was appointed in 2005 to the position of Louis Waller Chair of Law and Associate Dean (Research).
 She became the Director of the Centre for the Advancement of Law and Mental Health in June 2011 and in that year she was elected a Fellow of the Academy of Social Sciences in Australia and a Fellow of the Australian Academy of Law.

 During her time at Monash University, Professor McSherry was awarded a Vice Chancellor’s Award for Distinguished Teaching and a Vice Chancellor’s Special Commendation for Postgraduate Supervision.
-She has been the recipient of five Australian Research Council grants, two Criminology Research Council grants and numerous consultancies.
-She has supervised nine doctoral students and fifteen Masters and Honours students to completion.
+She has been the recipient of six Australian Research Council grants, two Criminology Research Council grants and numerous consultancies.
+She has supervised fourteen doctoral students and fifteen Masters and Honours students to completion.

 Professor McSherry has been a member of the Victorian government’s Criminal Law Justice Statement Advisory Group, the Expert Advisory Panel, Victorian Government Courts and Programs Development Unit and the Consultative Committee for the Victorian Law Reform Commission’s Review of Guardianship Legislation.
 She has also co-authored Issues Papers for the Victorian Sentencing Advisory Council and the Law Reform Commission of Victoria.
-From 2001, she has served as a Legal Member of the Mental Health Review Board of Victoria and was a Leg
+From 2001 to 2018, she served as a Legal Member of the Mental Health Review Board of Victoria and wa